MicrosoftDocs/office-developer-client-docs/docs/project/developing-a-project-online-add-in-using-the-javascript-object-model-jsom.md

 ![Screen shot showing the output for a project task](media/f6500a3f-000b-4f3e-9be6-9a74d0bea15e.png)

 ## See also
-<a name="bk_addresources"> </a>

-- For documentation and samples related to Project Online and application development using CSOM, see the [Project Development Portal](http://dev.office.com/project.aspx).
+For documentation and samples related to Project Online and application development using CSOM, see the [Project Development Portal](http://dev.office.com/project.aspx).